AdaCore/spark2014/lrm/source/introduction.rst

 #. **Do I need to classify these general requirements?
 Would be useful.**

+#. **Add in here the general requirements from my other file, making sure there is one
+   relating to being able to provide abstraction.**

 #.
 When specifying program behaviour in terms of a relation or a set, it shall be
    possible to explicitly provide a null relation or an empty set.
    *Rationale: to explicitly identify programs that - for example - do not reference